-Alistair Wilson murder: Witness in Canada interviewed
+Doorstep Murder: Witness in Canada interviewed over Alistair Wilson shooting

 A massive police inquiry was launched at the time, but no-one has been apprehended and detectives continue to investigate the case.

+The murderer was described in 2004 as being a man aged between 30 and 40 years old, with a stocky build and approximately 5ft 4in to 5ft 7in tall.

-In 2020, the Wilsons' son Andrew appealed for help in catching his father's killer.
+In 2020, the Wilsons' son Andrew - who was aged just four at the time of the murder - appealed for help in catching his father's killer.

-He said his only memory he has of his father is seeing him lying on the ground moments after being shot.
+He said the only memory he had of his father was seeing him lying on the ground moments after being shot.

-Speaking publicly for the first time about the murder, Andrew said: "I still cannot believe how someone could shoot my dad dead on our doorstep while my brother and I were upstairs.
+Andrew said at the time: "I still cannot believe how someone could shoot my dad dead on our doorstep while my brother and I were upstairs.

 "Photographs are all I have and no family should suffer the way we have all these years."